 Is it possible to spend more time on site on our own?

-You are welcome to stay more time on site, but the docent's time with you ends at 1:30 pm.
+You are welcome to stay more time on site, but the guide's time with you ends at 1:30 pm.
 If you booked privately, contact us and we will delay your return transfer.
-If you booked semi-privately, you can take the train at the Ostia train station to go back to Rome.
+If you booked a small group tour, you can take the train at the Ostia train station to go back to Rome.
 The ride is 30 minutes and the ticket costs €1.50 per person.

 Is this tour mobility friendly?